Brand Names: Prandin

 - What is the most important information I should know about repaglinide (Prandin)?

-- What should I discuss with my doctor before taking repaglinide (Prandin)?
+- What should I discuss with my healthcare provider before taking repaglinide (Prandin)?

 - How should I take repaglinide (Prandin)?